NomicFoundation/hardhat/docs/guides/buidler-console.md

 >
 ```

-And the `artifacts` object if you're using the `buidler-truffle5` plugin, and so on.
+And the `artifacts` object if you're using the `hardhat-truffle5` plugin, and so on.

-Anything that has been injected into the [Buidler Runtime Environment] will be magically available in the global scope, or if you're the more explicit kind of developer, you can also require the HRE explicitly and get autocomplete:
+Anything that has been injected into the [Hardhat Runtime Environment] will be magically available in the global scope, or if you're the more explicit kind of developer, you can also require the HRE explicitly and get autocomplete:

 TODO-HH: re-run this

 ```
-> const buidler = require("@nomiclabs/buidler")
+> const hardhat = require("@nomiclabs/hardhat")
 undefined
-> buidler.
+> hardhat.
-buidler.__defineGetter__      buidler.__defineSetter__      buidler.__lookupGetter__      buidler.__lookupSetter__      buidler.__proto__
+hardhat.__defineGetter__      hardhat.__defineSetter__      hardhat.__lookupGetter__      hardhat.__lookupSetter__      hardhat.__proto__
-buidler.hasOwnProperty        buidler.isPrototypeOf         buidler.propertyIsEnumerable  buidler.toLocaleString        buidler.toString
+hardhat.hasOwnProperty        hardhat.isPrototypeOf         hardhat.propertyIsEnumerable  hardhat.toLocaleString        hardhat.toString
-buidler.valueOf
+hardhat.valueOf

-buidler._runTaskDefinition    buidler.constructor           buidler.injectToGlobal
+hardhat._runTaskDefinition    hardhat.constructor           hardhat.injectToGlobal

-buidler._extenders            buidler.hardhatArguments      hardhat.config                buidler.ethereum              buidler.ethers
+hardhat._extenders            hardhat.hardhatArguments      hardhat.config                hardhat.ethereum              hardhat.ethers
-buidler.network               buidler.run                   buidler.tasks
+hardhat.network               hardhat.run                   hardhat.tasks

 >
 ```